matty-at-rdc/rq-tinkers/README.md

 # Doing something cool now that I know that https://google.com contains 396 words...
 # 16:50:12 default: Job OK (e5159866-c572-4833-a3b5-3c280b29bcc7)
 ```

+## Lessons

+The way this is broken down follows the RQ docs for now.

+- First, is the hello world example _hello_rq_.
+- Next up is _hello_queues_ which focuses on the way you can tune queues and jobs to your needs.